liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/03-server-admin.markdown

 ## Mail [](id=mail)

-Instead of using your Liferay server's `portal-ext.properties` file to configure a mail server, you can configure a mail server from the Mail tab of the Server Configuration section of the Control Panel.
-If your portal is to receive mail (see, for example, our coverage of the [Message Boards portlet](/discover/portal/-/knowledge_base/6-2/discuss-ask-and-answer-using-the-message-boards)
-), you can connect a POP mail server.
+Instead of using a `portal-ext.properties` file to configure a mail server, you can configure a mail server from the Mail tab of the Server Configuration section of the Control Panel.
+If your portal is to receive mail, you can connect a POP mail server.
 If your portal is to send mail, which is useful for sending notifications to users, you can connect to an SMTP server.
 We highly recommend setting up mail servers for your portal.

 Note that if you configure mail server settings here in the Control Panel, these settings will override any mail server settings in your `portal-ext.properties`